CloudRepublic/cloudrepublic-blog/source/_posts/azure-purview.md

 Azure Purview Studio contains the overview where you can start your scans, look at lineage, add business glossary, and much more.

 Azure Purview Studio also has a search field you can use to look through all the assets that have been scanned.
-To get there, we first have to register some data sources and perform a scan.
+To get there we first have to register some data sources and perform a scan.

 <img src="/images/azure-purview/purview-studio.png" />